ARM-software/psa-api/doc/crypto/overview/functionality.rst

 Each type of multi-part operation can have multiple *active* states.
 Documentation for the specific operation describes the configuration and update functions, and any requirements about their usage and ordering.

+See :secref:`hash-mp` for an example of a multi-part operation.

 .. _interruptible-operations:

 Interruptible operations